Āyatana: In the Pali Canon

 Throughout the Pali Canon, the saḷāyatana are referenced in hundreds of discourses.
 (Note: >The greatest concentration of discourses related to the saḷāyatana is in the Samyutta Nikaya, chapter 35, entitled "The Book of the Six Sense Bases" (').
 For instance, in Bodhi (2000b) edition of the Samyutta Nikaya, this chapter alone has 248 discourses.
-The Rhys Davids & Stede (1921–25) entry for "Āyatana" (p.
-105) also mentions other discourses in each of the Pali nikayas.)
+The Rhys Davids & Stede (1921–25) entry for also mentions other discourses in each of the Pali nikayas.)
 In these diverse discourses, the sense bases are integrated in various mnemonic lists.

 Internal and external āyatana

 The āyatana are further refined as six internal āyatana (Note: (Pali: ajjhattikāni āyatanāni; also known as, "organs", "gates", "doors", "powers" or "roots") and six corresponding external āyatana.
 (Note: Bāhirāni āyatanāni or "sense objects"; also known as vishaya or "domains.")
 Together they form: